 How long do you have to bake a lemon drizzle cake?

-This lemon drizzle cake bakes to perfection at 355 ºF (180 ºC) in exactly one hour.
+This gluten free lemon drizzle cake bakes to perfection at 355 ºF (180 ºC) in exactly one hour.
 But because all ovens are slightly different (and frequently incorrectly calibrated), I recommend doing a “toothpick test”.

 Use a toothpick of a skewer and insert it into the middle part of the cake.
 If, after about 2 seconds, it comes out clean (maybe with a stray crumb attached), the lemon drizzle cake is baked.
 If, however, wet batter or many wet crumbs are attached, bake it for a further 4 – 5 minutes and then check again.